 Governing the Global Company

-Despite the rise in international corporate business activity in nearly every industry—according to the International Monetary Fund (IMF), 55 percent of global GDP growth will come from emerging markets by 2019—little has been written about the challenges of governance in a global organization.
+In brief: Despite the rise in international corporate business activity in nearly every industry—according to the International Monetary Fund (IMF), 55 percent of global GDP growth will come from emerging markets by 2019—little has been written about the challenges of governance in a global organization.
 Drawing on insights from more than 30 directors who serve on the boards of companies domiciled in North America, Europe and Asia, Governing the Global Company explores questions including: What are the challenges for directors who sit on the boards of highly complex global companies?
 What practices help make oversight work most effectively?
 What are the implications for board composition, director skillsets and key boardroom processes?

 How boards can use this resource: